 However the envirotex can usually be picked up at a craft store like Michaels, Joanns, and Hobby Lobby.
-Its realatively inexpensive ranging from 9-30 dollars depending on the amount you are getting.

 Clean your surface of any debris and sand well.
 If you own a belt sander its what I used for the flat surfaces and did the rest by hand.

 Wipe all the dust off from the sanding.